Another period of blog neglect. Another lonely tear shed by a forgotten Tonka truck resting at the bottom of a toy chest.

 The last time I got wrapped up in a good musical mystery was when an album called L’Amour hit the streets in 2014.
 It wasn’t a new album.
 It had been recorded all the way back in 1983, written and performed by a man named Randall Wulff who called himself Lewis.

-Jack Fleischer’s liner notes for the Light in the Attic reissue are a compelling read.
+Jack Fleischer’s liner notes for the Light in the Attic reissue make for some captivating reading.
 He was able to untangle some of Lewis’s story, but every bit of information he managed to unearth only raised more questions.
 What kind of person worked as a stockbroker in Calgary in the ’80s, lived in an apartment with all-white furniture, left town after writing a bad cheque to a photographer, and made music that sounded like…this?
 And why would he then go to such great lengths to fall off the face of the earth?

 L’Amour is an album out of time.
 It doesn’t sound much like anything else that was recorded in the 1980s, or in any other decade.
 You’ve got Lewis playing piano and acoustic guitar and mumbling his lyrics in his strange whisper-croon, and then you’ve got someone named Philip Lees (a mystery himself, and maybe a pseudonym invented to make it look like more than a one-man operation) playing a synthesizer that sounds like it has a malfunctioning pitch wheel.
 It’s as if one of the background characters in Oliver Stone’s film Wall Street stumbled into a recording studio after a little too much cocaine and the microphones captured his dark night of the soul.

 “Cool Night in Paris” was the first song I heard.
 I was transfixed.
-The bluesy acoustic guitar, the soft, warped synth sound, and that quivering voice created a sound that was a little unsettling, and impossible to forget.
+The bluesy acoustic guitar, the soft, warped synth, and that quivering voice created a sound that was a little unsettling, and impossible to forget.